ved-sharma/PASCAL_VOC_xml_generator_ImageJ_Fiji/README.md

 ## How does it work
 **Step 1**: Go to step 2 if you have already created bounding box rectangle ROIs around your objects-of-interest.
-Otherwise, Open you images one by one in ImageJ/Fiji and start drawing rectangle ROIs around the your objects-of-interest and add them to the ROI Manager.
+Otherwise, open you images one-by-one in ImageJ/Fiji and start drawing rectangle ROIs around your objects-of-interest and add them to the ROI Manager.
 If you have more than one type of objects, then you can group them together by defining the group number (1,2... so one).
-If there is only one type of object you are interested in annotating, then there is no need for grouping.
+If there is only one type of object you are interested in annotating, then there is no need for defining the group.

 ![image of ROI Manager showing the group option]()

 **Step 2**: Keep all of your images and the corresponding ROIs.zip files in a folder.
-Open one image and its corresponding ROIs set in ImageJ/Fiji and run the macro
+Open one image and its corresponding ROIs.zip file in ImageJ/Fiji and run the macro provided here.
+Case 1: Single objects

+Case 2: Multi-objects

 Note: the ROI names will be